 The number of AIE requests received by the Department and its agencies since 2015.

-Further general information on the European Communities (Access to Information on the Environment) Regulations including background information on the legislation, useful publications and links to other relevant bodies is available from the Department of Housing, Planning and Local Government.
+Further general information on the European Communities (Access to Information on the Environment) Regulations including background information on the legislation, useful publications and links to other relevant bodies is available from the Department of the Environment, Climate and Communications.